googleapis/google-cloud-ruby/google-cloud-bigquery-data_policies/README.md

-# Ruby Client for the BigQuery Data Policy Service V1beta1 API
+# Ruby Client for the BigQuery Data Policy API

-API Client library for the BigQuery Data Policy Service V1beta1 API

-The Data Policy Service provides APIs for managing the BigQuery label-policy bindings.
+Allows users to manage BigQuery data policies.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-bigquery-data_policies-v*`.